Olowodarey/Truecall/README.md

 ## Overview

-**TrueCall** is a decentralized **prediction market platform**

-The project enables users to create and participate in prediction challenges in a transparent and trust-minimized way using smart contract technology.
+TrueCall is a decentralized multi-chain prediction market platform that allows users to participate in both standard prediction events and competitive leaderboard-based challenges.
+Users can submit predictions on real-world outcomes such as sports results, crypto prices, or other measurable events, all recorded transparently through smart contracts.
+In addition to regular markets, TrueCall introduces ranked competitions where participants earn points based on performance and compete on public leaderboards for top rewards.
+By combining prediction markets with gamified competition, TrueCall creates an engaging, transparent, and trust-minimized ecosystem where users can test their insights, compete globally, and earn based on accuracy.

 ## What is TrueCall?